sustech-topology/TopCap/TopCap/analysis/README.md

 - Audio preprocessing: Load and preprocess audio data for feature extraction.

 - Diverse feature extraction methods:
-  - Topological PD features for specific audio analysis tasks.
+  - Topological PD features for specific audio analysis tasks
-  - STFT for time-frequency representation.
+  - STFT for time-frequency representation
-  - MFCC for capturing the spectral properties of audio according to human auditory perception.
+  - MFCC for capturing the spectral properties of audio according to human auditory perception

 - Visualisation: Each notebook includes plots and charts to help interpret the extracted features.